 Go with your instinct

 Talk to as many agencies as you need until you feel comfortable with your choice.
-The right agency will talk to to you as many times as you need, communicate without any technobabble, understand the critical elements of your business and have in-debt knowledge of AdWords and it’s technicalities.
+The right agency will talk to you as many times as you need, communicate without any technobabble, understand the critical elements of your business and have in-debt knowledge of Google Ads and its technicalities.